BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

     // use the vector3 projected here ...
 }
 ```
-You can even filter the returned facet index.
+You can even filter the returned facet indexes.
 Imagine that you want only the facet "facing" the coordinates (x, y, z), it is to say the facet of which the dot product normal * facetPosition_to_(x, y, z) is positive.
 So just set the fifth parameter `checkFace` to `true` (default `false`) and the sixth parameter `facing?` to `true` (default `true`).
 ```javascript